gwen-interpreter/gwen-web/README.md

 @StepDef
 Scenario: I should find a Gwen page
-    Given link 1 can be located by css selector ".r > a" When I click link 1
+    Given link 1 can be located by css selector ".rc a" When I click link 1
      Then the current URL should match regex ".+[G|g]wen.*"
  ```